History of Sugar

 Since the beginning of the slave trade, lands of British West Indies imported over 4 million slaves from Africa, but only 400 thousand managed to survive

-after slavery was abolished in British Empire in 1838.
+after slavery was abolished in British Empire (including colonies) in 1838.

 High influx of slaves made Caribbean the largest worldwide producer of sugar.
 Low prices of sugar from Guadaloupe, Barbados, Jamaica and Saint-Domingue